art3misxmoon/art3mis.pm/content/posts/on-writing-blog-posts.md

-and excited me so much because there was a real human behind the project, who cared enough to get me involved in their community, talk to me like a real human being, and give me the space to interact with their project. when we released mabel a few days ago, they helped promote us and congratulated our work.
+and excited me so much because there was a real human behind the project, who cared enough to get me involved in their community, talk to me like a real human being, and give me the space to interact with their project. when we released [mabel][mabl] a few days ago, they helped promote us and congratulated our work.

 now that mabel is out and circulating among users, i’ve sort of begun to realize how important it is to communicate with your users on an